Steve Schmidt: California

 In 2006, Schmidt left the White House to become the campaign manager of the successful re-election campaign for California Governor Arnold Schwarzenegger, following the firing of Mike Murphy, Rob Stutzman and Pat Clarey.
-Prior to Schmidt’s involvement, the governor’s approval rating was 39%.
-Schwarzenegger was considered "done" heading into the 2006 election, having lost four ballot measures in 2005.
+Prior to Schmidt's involvement, the governor's approval rating was 39%.
+Schwarzenegger was predicted to lose the 2006 election, having lost four ballot measures in 2005.
 The media strategist for Schwarzenegger's opponent Phil Angelides said that Schmidt "was able to restore Arnold's original appeal."
-Countering a national anti-Republican wave, Schwarzenegger was re-elected with 57% of the vote in what was considered "a remarkable political turnaround."
+Countering a national anti-Republican wave, Schwarzenegger was re-elected in a landslide winning by a margin 17 percentage points in what was considered "a remarkable political turnaround."

-From there, he became a partner in Mercury Public Affairs, part of FleishmanHillard, in charge of Mercury's operations in California.
+From there, he became a partner in Mercury Public Affairs in charge of Mercury's operations in California.

 In 2007, Schmidt was named "Campaign Manager of the Year" by the American Association of Political Consultants.